-In some environments, such as the networks of large organisations implementing single sign-on, a more sensible default may be to use the name of the user logged in to the local operating system (if any); this is particularly likely to be useful with GSSAPI authentication (see section 4.22).
+In some environments, such as the networks of large organisations implementing single sign-on, a more sensible default may be to use the name of the user logged in to the local operating system (if any); this is particularly likely to be useful with GSSAPI key exchange and user authentication (see section 4.25 and section 18.104.22.168).
 This control allows you to change the default behaviour.

 The current system username is displayed in the dialog as a convenience.
 It is not saved in the configuration; if a saved session is later used by a different user, that user's name will be used.

 Most servers you might connect to with PuTTY are designed to be connected to from lots of different types of terminal.
 In order to send the right control sequences to each one, the server will need to know what type of terminal it is dealing with.
 Therefore, each of the SSH, Telnet and Rlogin protocols allow a text string to be sent down the connection describing the terminal.
 On a Unix server, this selects an entry from the